-Photo and recollection by Mosche Knopmacher: / Muzeum Zespól Synagogalny we Włodawie
+Photo and recollection by Mosche Knopmacher: / Muzeum Zespól Synagogalny we Włodawie the example of Włodawa and its surroundings

 The last deportation of Jews from Włodawa to the gas chambers of Sobibór took place from May 1 to May 3, 1943.
 After this operation, the Nazi occupiers declared the city "free of Jews."